Libr-AI/fairlib/docs/_sources/tutorial_notebooks/tutorial_manipulate_dist.md.txt

-Theoritically, we could sample to any data distributions with the `generalized_sampling` function.
-But it is inconvinent to specify distribution arraies every time.
+Theoretically, we could sample any data distributions with the `generalized_sampling` function.
+But it is inconvenient to specify the distribution array every time.
 We further provide the `manipulate_data_distribution` function to simplify the manipulation process.

-Specifically, the manipulation is based on the iterpolation between the original data distribution and a specific balanced target distrition.
-Essentially, these balanced target distributions are identical to [**BT**](https://hanxudong.github.io/fairlib/reference_api_debiasing/BT.html).
+Specifically, the manipulation is based on the interpolation between the original data distribution and a specifically balanced target distribution.
+These balanced target distributions are identical to [**BT**](https://hanxudong.github.io/fairlib/reference_api_debiasing/BT.html).

 The *alpha* refers to the interpolation extent as $final\_dist = \alpha*balanced\_dist + (1-\alpha)*origianl\_dist$